networq/website/concepts.md

 ![Node Naming](/images/ConceptsSlide2.PNG)

 The node name and the package name combined give a Fully Qualified Node Name (FQNN), in this case `School:OldSkool:SoltechIT`.
-Thus this supplier now exists as an entity.
+Thus, this supplier now exists as an entity.
 Other than the having its own unique identifier, its FQNN, a node doesn't have any other properties of it's own.

 By tagging a node with one or more "Types", the node is given properties.